Uvacoder/uvacoderportfolio61/blog/indroducing-bummer/index.md

 ![Bummer Blueprint](./bummer-blueprint.png)

 ### App naming
-Once I have the blueprint ready, I started thinking about a suitable name for the app.
+Once I had the blueprint ready, I started thinking about a suitable name for the app.
 After considering many options I settled down with **"bummer"**.
-Bummer means _a disappointing or unpleasant situation or experience._ The domain [bummer](https://bummer.me) was available so I immediately purchased it and started working on the app idea.
+Bummer means _a disappointing or unpleasant situation or experience._ The domain [bummer.me](https://bummer.me) was available so I immediately purchased it and started working on the app idea.

 ## Initial Design